becoskie/Word-Guess-Game/README.md

 * Found some sweet code regarding multiple occurences using the word 'scissors' can't find the person who wrote it now.
 * Ken Nordine
+* and whoever I pinched the landing page graphic from.